liferay/liferay-docs/develop/tutorials/articles/03-jsf/00-intro.markdown

+---
+header-id: writing-a-jsf-application-using-liferay-faces
+---

-# Writing a JSF Application Using Liferay Faces [](id=writing-a-jsf-application-using-liferay-faces)
+# Writing a JSF Application Using Liferay Faces

 If you're just getting started with Liferay Faces development, you've come to the right place.
 This learning path starts with creating a JSF portlet and